getgrav/grav-learn/pages/08.advanced/01.flex/02.using/03.collection/docs.17.md

 - **property** Property name which is used to group the objects (`string`)

 Returns:
-- Two dimensional list of `key: Object` pairs, where value of the property is the key of the first level (`array`)
+- `array` Two dimensional list of `key: Object` pairs, where value of the property is the key of the first level

 [ui-tabs]
 [ui-tab title="Twig"]